yucezis/ECommerceMobileApp/README.md

 ## Project Status & Features

-The management panel and backend infrastructure are largely complete, while the mobile application development process is actively ongoing.
+The management panel, backend infrastructure, and mobile application have been fully developed and are ready for deployment.

 ### Admin Panel & Backend
 -  **API Architecture:** RESTful services and database integration with Entity Framework Core.